-6. Price/Extra Post: Minimum value must be 1.
+7. Price/Extra Post: The minimum value must be 1.

 Here the admin can add the price members will pay per post.

 The Pay Per Post add-on allows the owner of the site to charge members a set price each time they publish a piece of content to the website.
 Pay-per-post prices can be set per membership plan.

 Pay Per Post is a great way to grow the community while being profitable.
 You can offer free memberships while still generating revenue each time your free members publish content.

 Keep in mind that if the post type was enabled in the past and then it was disabled, these posts will not show up on the website.